 A lot of people opt for wooden blinds in their bay windows.
 This is because these windows give you a view of nature, and wood blinds are made of a natural material.
 Furthermore, they are very durable and strong, keeping their natural beauty over the years with proper care and attention.
 Basswood and linden tree wood is particularly popular as a material for bay windows.

 The problem with wooden blinds, however, is that they are very expensive.
 As a result, a lot of people opt for faux wood, or synthetic wood, instead.
 Besides being cheaper, these are also a lot lighter in weight.
 So, if you want to achieve the natural, warm look of wood but you don’t have as much money or you have dexterity issues, then faux wood is a perfect alternative solution.
+Then consider having some window film fitted as that is a great way to add more insulation and prevent glare.
 Furthermore, if your bay window happens to be in your kitchen or bathroom, or any other high moisture area, then wood isn’t an option.
 Wood expands and contracts when subjected to moisture, meaning that your blinds will break.
 When you choose a synthetic material, you don’t have this problem.
 This also means that they are much easier to clean and maintain.
 The downside is that they are not as good as insulating, never quite look real, and don’t last as long.
 Hence, you will have to come to a decision that is right for you personally.

 Blinds exist for every budget and every style, so you are not limited to just wood and faux wood.
 You can also choose fabrics, or other synthetic materials that have funky and cool designs on them.
 You can even have textured blinds if you prefer.